SEC Suspends Trading in Enerkon Solar International Inc (ENKS)

 The GBEN Indictment also mentioned Streamworx LLC as being a nominee entity:

-Additional text from the Indictment suggests that Paul Thomas controls Streamworx Consulting LLC and used Streamworx’s bank account to transfer money from share sales to Avila P&H (Thomas Collins).
+Additional text from the Indictment suggests that Patrick Thomas controls Streamworx Consulting LLC and used Streamworx’s bank account to transfer money from share sales to Avila P&H (Thomas Collins).

 So Streamworx Consulting LLC is controlled by Thomas Collins.

 Further research shows that the link to Vasthy Avila is even closer than the regulators acknowledged in their limitation.